globz/kitchen-cli/README.md

 **execute this command to get a list of objects for this given action : `kitchen cook`**

-oven time!
+cooking time!
+Please note that cooking pastries relies on your oven configuration.

 > :bulb: `kitchen cook pastries` -  if `make recipe` returned "success", you will be able to move on and cook your pastries.
 This will cook all the ingredients from your table and update your kitchen.
-This process will tarball the ingredients and `recipe.ini` then move them to                                                             your freezer. `oven cook pastries` will ask the user to input a name for this group of                                                   cooked pastries going into the freezer.
+This process will tarball the ingredients and `recipe.ini` then move them to                                                             your freezer. `cook pastries` will ask the user to input a name for this group of                                                       cooked pastries going into the freezer.

 #unfreeze: